 Pensions / Social Security

-Often overlooked, if one or both spouses are getting a pension, then the new spouse may be entitled to survivor pension.
+Often overlooked, if one or both spouses are getting a pension, then the new spouse may be entitled to a survivor pension.
 The same goes for social security.

 ERISA Plans / IRA

 Here’s where it pays to have an estate planner who is comfortable working in partnership with the financial planning community.
 You may need or want a waiver of Employee Retirement Income Security Act (ERISA) plans which has to be done after marriage.
 The same goes for IRAs in some states.
-In any event, getting remarried is a wonderful opportunity to make sure that the beneficiary of your retirement plans, IRAs and life insurance is correct.
-Too many times, divorced spouses forget to remove their former spouse as a beneficiary of their retirement plans, IRAs and life insurance.
+In any event, getting remarried is a wonderful opportunity to make sure that the beneficiary of your retirement plans, IRAs, and life insurance is correct.
+Too many times, divorced spouses forget to remove their former spouse as a beneficiary of their retirement plans, IRAs, and life insurance.

 Credit Cards and Other Debts

 Especially in second marriages, keep your debts and credit cards separate.
-The worse scenario would be for your spouse to die leaving you responsible for his or her debts and credit card balances, while leaving all the assets to the children from another marriage.
+The worse scenario would be for your spouse to die leaving you responsible for his or her debts and credit card balances while leaving all the assets to the children from another marriage.

-The bottom line?
+The Bottom Line?
 If you’re lucky enough to have once again found love, congratulations!
 By all means, enjoy it!
 Just remember to do your due diligence before you walk down the aisle and take the steps necessary to protect everything you’ve worked for your entire life.
 It’s not “unromantic” – it’s smart.